hudongsheng-debug/FITSQuickLook/README.md

 - Added a Profile Panel for inspecting image data along a single row or column.
 - Users can select an individual row or column to view its intensity profile.
 - The Profile Panel can be freely repositioned to avoid obscuring image content.
+-
+## Version 1.5.1 New Features
+- Added a Lock feature to fix the currently selected row or column.
+- Improved overall APP responsivene.

 ## 🧠 Use Cases